billdueber/marc2solr_example/README.markdown

 Having said all that, I use `threach` in production with no problems; just program defensively.

 # CHANGES
+0.4
+:  Update marcspec version requirement to 0.6; this changes the configuration for a custom function to indicate what module function with the key :functionSymbol (instead of the former :moduleSymbol).
+It's a module function, not any sort of method.
 0.3
 :  Updated marcspec requirement to allow custom functions to return values for multiple solr fields simultaneously, and added example to